deadhedd/openbsd-toolkit/modules/obsidian-git-client/README.md

 | `CLIENT_VAULT_PATH` | Local vault directory path (optional) |
 | `CLIENT_VAULT` | Local vault directory name (used if `CLIENT_VAULT_PATH` unset) |
 | `GIT_SERVER` | Hostname or IP of the git server |

+## Features
+- Installs the Obsidian desktop app on Debian/Ubuntu systems.
+- Side-loads the obsidian-git plugin into the configured vault.
+- Configures SSH known_hosts, keys, and agent for the vault owner.
+- Sets the Git remote/branch and optionally seeds an initial commit.
+- Can auto-generate SSH keys and copy them to the remote server.

 ## Setup
 After populating the `Obsidian Git Client` and `SSH` sections in `config/secrets.env`, run: